 The Group classifies its financial liabilities, depending on the purpose for which the liabilities were incurred.
-Financial liabilities at fair value through profit or loss are initially measured at fair value and financial liabilities at amortised costs are initially measured at fair value, net of directly attributable costs incurred.
+The Group classifies its financial liabilities at amortised cost which are initially measured at fair value, net of directly attributable costs incurred.

 Financial liabilities at amortised cost